Automattic/wp-calypso/.github/ISSUE_TEMPLATE/coblocks-and-or-gutenberg-update-github-tracking-issue-template-.md

 ---
-name: 'CoBlocks and or Gutenberg update GitHub Tracking Issue template '
+name: 'CoBlocks and or Gutenberg update GitHub Tracking Issue template'
 about: 'Template for Gutenberg/Coblocks plugin update process'' GitHub tracking issue,
   more: '
 title: Update Gutenberg to v<version> and CoBlocks to v<version>